baharin/ENRICH/README.md

 </p>

 1. Add a host-only ethernet adapter (tools -> create).
 Set the an arbitrary IPv4 address (e.g. 192.168.99.2) and network mask to 255.255.255.0.
 DHCP server is also disabled.
 2. Create a linux-based (Ubuntu 20.04) virtual machine and attach the created host-only adapter of step 1 to the virtual machine in the network tab of the setting.
 This machine will be the SOHO User (userVM).
+MENTION THIS VM HAS ONE IP.
 3. Create another linux-based (Ubuntu 20.04) virtual machine and attach the network adapter of the laptop (or any adapter that is used to connect to the internet) to adapter 1 (select bridged adapter at this step).
 This machine will be the traffic destination (destVM).
+MENTION 8 IPS HERE.
 4. Create a third linux-based (linux 2.6 / 3.x / 4.x) virtual machine and add the OpenWrt disc image to it.
 Next, go to setting/network and set adapter 1 to the host-only ethernet adapter, and adapter 2 to bridged adapter and select the network adapter of the laptop.
 This machine will be the OpenWrt router (routVM).
 Note than adapter 2 of routVM and adapter of destVM should be the same.
+MENTION THAT THIS MACHINE HAS TWO IPS.

 Next, we install nuttcp and dpinger:
 * Nuttcp is installed on userVm.
 It can be either downloaded from http://nuttcp.net/nuttcp/nuttcp-8.1.4/nuttcp.c or directly installed by running the following command in terminal ```sudo apt-get install nuttcp```.
 * In order to install dpinger on OpenWrt, we need to first follow the steps on building an OpenWrt image in: https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem.
 Next, we add the code of dpinger as a package to this image and *remake* the image.
 For simplicity, dpinger code can be added to the userVM as well.

+The config file (config.ini) is used to configure the setting of the ENRICH code.
+The file contains different sections covering information of the VMs (see table below):